Golf Games for Individuals

 ~ Barkiesgolf games for Individuals

-Any player who makes a par or better after having hit a tree.
+Player gets a point for making a par or better after having hit a tree.

-Any player makes a bogey after taking a two-stroke penalty.
+Player gets a point for making a bogey after taking a two-stroke penalty.

-Any player makes a par or better on a hole where he/she NEVER played any ball from the fairway.
+Player gets a point for making a par or better on a hole where he/she NEVER played any ball from the fairway.

-Any player makes a natural par after taking a one-stroke water hazard penalty.
+Player gets a point for making a natural par after taking a one-stroke water hazard penalty.

 ~ Bingo, Bango, Bongo